Leading for the Future

 Between 1986 and 1990, Mrs. Nooyi worked for Motorola, where she was Vice President and Director of Corporate Strategy and Planning, having joined the company as the business development executive responsible for its automotive and industrial electronic group.
 Prior to Motorola, she spent six years directing international corporate strategy projects at The Boston Consulting Group.
 Her clients ranged from textiles and consumer goods companies to retailers and specialty chemicals producers.
 Mrs. Nooyi began her career in India, where she held product manager positions at Johnson & Johnson and Mettur Beardsell, Ltd., a textile firm.

-In addition to being a member of the PepsiCo Board of Directors, Mrs. Nooyi serves as a member of the boards of Schlumberger Limited, The Consumer Goods Forum, Catalyst, Lincoln Center for the Performing Arts and Tsinghua University.
-She is also a member of the Foundation Board of the World Economic Forum and the American Academy of Arts & Sciences.
+Mrs. Nooyi served as a member of the PepsiCo Board of Directors between 2001 and 2018.
+Currently, she serves as a member of the board of Amazon, where she sits on the Audit Committee, and Schlumberger Limited, where she is the Chair of the Compensation Committee.
+She is a member of the International Advisory Council of Temasek, an independent director of the International Cricket Council, a member of the Foundation Board of the World Economic Forum and is a member of the American Academy of Arts & Sciences.

 She holds a B.S. from Madras Christian College, an M.B.A. from the Indian Institute of Management in Calcutta, and a Master of Public and Private Management from Yale University.
 Mrs. Nooyi is married and has two daughters.